 Guangchi Duong is an experienced professional working in the Finance industry.
 He holds a BSc in Business Studies and completed an MSc in Management with International Business at Birkbeck University of London.
 His dissertation “Is online and remote working affecting how we share knowledge and information within the workplace?” focused on the analysis of current trends in knowledge management in comparison to the early part of the 21st century.
 It has been added to the “Best Dissertations Database” for the Department of Management at Birkbeck, University of London.”

-Ali Hashem is the COO & Co-Founder ofa Co-working office provider in London, it has a grow network of spaces for professionals, start-ups & freelancers.
+Ali Hashem is the COO & Co-Founder of DeskNinjas a Co-working office provider in London, it has a grow network of spaces for professionals, start-ups & freelancers.
 He was previously a management consultant working on projects in Government Infrastructure, Renewable Energy, Hospitality and Social Enterprise sectors.
 He is interested in how Government policy impacts and promotes innovation & entrepreneurship.
-He was elected in 2014 as a in London Borough of Hammersmith & Fulham & became its Deputy Mayor for 2014/15, supporting businesses to thrive in the area.
+He was elected in 2014 as a Local Government Councillor in London Borough of Hammersmith & Fulham & became its Deputy Mayor for 2014/15, supporting businesses to thrive in the area.